 How much does the average hearing aid cost?

-The best hearing aids do tend to be expensive.
+Hearing aids do tend to be expensive.
 On average, they can cost anywhere from $500 to over $2000.
 The prices depend on the brand and the model of hearing aid that you choose.
 Refurbished or used hearing aids are often less expensive than new ones.
-Even some of the best hearing aids companies offer disposable hearing aids.
-These hearing devices can be as low as $100.
+Some companies offer disposable hearing aids, and these can be less than $100.

 Will private insurance cover my hearing aids?